yudhisteer/Face-Recognition-with-Masks/README.md

             sess_cal.run(tf.global_variables_initializer())
 ```

-4. Process each folder and create subfolders to move the mislabelled images:
+**4. Process each folder and create subfolders to move the mislabelled images:**

 ```
         #----process each folder